AntoninaNazarova/Class653_Final_project/README.md

 # Class653_Final_project

 Title:
-Computationally driven chemical kinetics for mechanistic modelling of complex catalytic reactions using OpenMPI
+Computationally driven chemical kinetics for mechanistic modelling of complex catalytic reactions

 Introduction:
 Modeling description of an organometallic transformation involves an extensive framework of ordinary differential equasions (ODEs) of reactants ([A], [P], [Z]) and active catalytic species ([A·cat], [cat], [A·cat·Z]).
 For the copper(I)-catalysed azide-iodoalkyne cycloaddition reaction, a kinetic model can be descriped as following: